flutter/website/src/docs/development/ui/navigation/deep-linking.md

 link.
 Web apps currently read the path from the url fragment by default (`/#/path/to/app/screen`)

-To follow along, create a new Flutter project with [this code sample][router-example].
+To follow along, create a new Flutter project with [the Router widget sample][router-sample] in flutter/samples.

 ## Enable deep linking on Android